goldsteinnicholas/build-ai-platforms-from-scratch/README.md

 - [View all courses](https://nicholasmgoldstein.com/courses)

+## Support

+If you find this course helpful, please consider subscribing and liking on [YouTube @goldsteinnick](https://www.youtube.com/@goldsteinnick)!

 **Build AI Platforms from Scratch**

   - **Module 1: Getting Started** - Learn to build powerful AI-powered applications and platforms from scratch.
 This course focuses on design, architecture, and engineering, NOT coding. - [View Module](https://nicholasmgoldstein.com/course/build-ai-platforms/module/1)